UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 To avoid bill spikes, compare the standard 12-month fixed rate rather than short-term introductory offers.

-Both companies offer the standard menu of fixed and variable rate plans, but the devil is in the details regarding contract length and renewal terms.
-Understanding these differences is critical to avoiding a bill spike during the winter months.
+Both companies offer the standard menu of fixed and variable rate plans, but you will quickly spot differences in contract lengths and renewal terms.
+Understanding the fixed vs variable gas rates Georgia residents encounter is critical to avoiding a massive bill spike during the frigid winter months.

 SCANA Energy Rate Structures

-SCANA is widely recognized for offering a variety of term lengths, often ranging from 6 to 36 months.
-Their fixed-rate plans provide stability, locking in your price per therm for the duration of the contract.
-However, users should be aware that SCANA’s variable rates can fluctuate significantly based on market conditions, potentially leading to higher bills in peak winter months if you aren’t on a contract.
+SCANA is widely recognized for offering a robust variety of term lengths, often ranging from six to 36 months.
+Their fixed-rate plans provide long-term stability, locking in your exact price per therm for the duration of the contract.
+However, users should be acutely aware that SCANA’s default variable rates fluctuate significantly based on market conditions, potentially leading to shockingly high bills in January or February if you forget to renew a contract.

 Plan NameRatePlan TypeBase ChargeCancellation Fee